At first I want to point out that I don’t really watch anime anymore, and that has probably two reasons.

 - The Legend of Korra (American)

-I’m sure this is a small list compared to a real anime fan, but even my list involves investing a huge amount of time.
-Now when most of my anime needs are satisfied, the only anime series I currently watch from time to time is One Piece (because of the attachment to characters) and Attack on Titan (because it is brilliant and it doesn’t take much time).
+I’m sure this is a small list compared to a hardcore anime fan, but even my list involves investing a huge amount of time.
+Now when most of my anime needs are satisfied, the only anime series I currently watch from time to time is Re:Zero – Starting Life in Another World and Attack on Titan.
+I like to finish the good ones, but exercise caution when starting any new ones due to the reasons mentioned in the beginning.

-If I had to recommend any of these, I would choose Naruto, Full Metal Alchemist, Death Note, Hunter x Hunter, Hajime no Ippo, Monster, Bakuman, Attack on Titan, Avatar, and La Cordo Primo Passo (if you want to play a musical instrument).
+If I had to recommend any of these, I would choose Spirited Away (movie), Naruto, Full Metal Alchemist, Avatar, Death Note, Hunter x Hunter, Hajime no Ippo, Monster, Bakuman, Attack on Titan, and La Cordo Primo Passo.
 Of course it would depend on the person’s interests and tastes.
 Because I’m all about spending time wisely, I’m careful when I recommend a long series, but if you really want to watch something, these are my top picks.